Volitia Turns Herself Inside Out in Order to See the World

 Volitia enters the gallery with a POW! taking on the double role of artist who paints and viewer who sees.
 In a series of color drawings made of rotating panels, slipping planes, cartoon speed lines and wordless thoughts, Volitia releases her own unseen, unformed, unimagined self into the room.
 Knocked into play by an irreverent controller, ricocheted through a pinball tunnel, finally tossed out of the frame itself, Volitia remembers how to swim, how to skate, how to look, and how to think.
 Volitia takes off running.

-Photography Henry Weed
+Photography by Henry Weed and Megan Reilly